DU-BIA-Elmore-4390-W19/homework-4-xiaomangai/homework-4.md

     ## [1] 1.012709

-1. Summarize your results.
+### 3. Summarize your results.

 Tree error MSE steadily improved throughout the problem, with the original tree & cross-validation of depth around 4.5-5.
-Bagging and random forest dropped MSE to around 3, then boosting further dropped to 1.8.
-However, a simple multiple regression with all variables was still best at 1.01 and is probably the easiest to explain.
+Bagging and random forest dropped MSE to around 3, then boosting dropped to 1.8.
+However, a multiple regression with all variables was best at 1.01 and the easiest to explain.